eelinee/programmeerproject/DESIGN.md

 - Upon changing the year (using the Time Slider, see above), the indicator dot will move over each line to the datapoint corresponding with the new year.
 - When a user hovers over the graph, the indicator dots will move to the corresponding datapoints (on the 4 different lines) that match the x-coordinate of the mouse.
 Also, a 3d tooltip will appear above each indicator point showing the year and the percentage.

+**Visualisation 3: Sunburst**

+Data:
+- Death rates of disease by collectiive name
+- Death rates of disease by name

+D3 plugins:
+- D3 tooltip

+Visualisation:
+- In the different layers of the sunburst, data will be distinguished in the following way (each new tab means a new layer starting with layer 1):

+- Death rate - Certain infectious and parasitic diseases
+	- Death rate - All diseases under this group name

+- Death rate - Other diseases
+	- Death rate - Neoplasms
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of blood and disorders of immune mechanism
+		- Death rate - All diseases under this group name
+	- Death rate - Endocrine, nurtitional and metabolic diseases
+		- Death rate - All diseases under this group name
+	- Death rate - Mental and behavioural disorders
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the nervous system
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the eye and adnexa
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the ear and mastoid process
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the circulatory system
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the resiratory system
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the digestive system
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the skin and subcutaneous system
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the musculoskeletal system and connective tissue
+		- Death rate - All diseases under this group name
+	- Death rate - Diseases of the genitourinary system
+		- Death rate - All diseases under this group name
+	- Death rate - Pregnancy, childbirth and the puerperium (only female)
+		- Death rate - All diseases under this group name
+	- Death rate - Conditions originating in the perinatal period
+		- Death rate - All diseases under this group name
+	- Death rate - Congenital malformations, deformations and abnormalities
+		- Death rate - All diseases under this group name
+	- Death rate - Symptoms, signs and abnormal clinical and laboratory findings
+		- Death rate - All diseases under this group name
+	- Death rate - External causes of morbidity and mortality
+		- Death rate - All diseases under this group name